WMXA: History

 In July 1991, while the station was still under construction, permit holder E.T.
 Communications, Inc., reached an agreement to transfer the permit to H&E Communications, a Partnership.
-The deal was approved by the FCC on August 20, 1991 and the transaction was consummated on August 21, 1991.
+The deal was approved by the FCC on August 20, 1991, and the transaction was consummated on August 21, 1991.
 WMXA received its license to cover from the FCC on March 6, 1992.

-In July 1993, H&E Communications reached an agreement to sell this station to Fuller Broadcasting Company, Inc. The deal was approved by the FCC on October 18, 1993 and the transaction was consummated on November 30, 1993.
+In July 1993, H&E Communications reached an agreement to sell this station to Fuller Broadcasting Company, Inc. The deal was approved by the FCC on October 18, 1993, and the transaction was consummated on November 30, 1993.

 In August 1998, Fuller Broadcasting Company, Inc., reached an agreement to sell this station to Root Communications License Company, L.P., as part of a five-station deal.
-The deal was approved by the FCC on October 5, 1998 and the transaction was consummated in December 1998.
+The deal was approved by the FCC on October 5, 1998, and the transaction was consummated in December 1998.

 In March 2003, Root Communications License Company, L.P., reached an agreement to sell this station to Qantum Communications subsidiary Qantum of Auburn License Company, LLC, as part of a 26 station deal valued at $82.2 million.
-The deal was approved by the FCC on April 30, 2003 and the transaction was consummated on July 2, 2003.
+The deal was approved by the FCC on April 30, 2003, and the transaction was consummated on July 2, 2003.

-On May 15, 2014, Qantum Communications announced that it would sell its 29 stations, including WMXA, to Clear Channel Communications (now iHeartMedia), in a transaction connected to Clear Channel's sale of WALK AM-FM in Patchogue, New York to Connoisseur Media via Qantum.
+On May 15, 2014, Qantum Communications announced that it would sell its 29 stations, including WMXA, to Clear Channel Communications (now iHeartMedia), in a transaction connected to Clear Channel's sale of WALK AM-FM in Patchogue, New York, to Connoisseur Media via Qantum.
 The transaction was consummated on September 9, 2014.

-Programming

-On Weekdays, Maddox hosts from 12-5am.
-Rob Conrad is the host from 5-10am.
-Delana is on from 10am-2pm.
-Toby Knapp is on from 2-7pm.
-Chris Davis is on from 7pm-12am.
-On Saturday's, Maddox also hosts a show from 12-5am.
-Haze is on from 5-10am.
-Jennie James is on from 10am-3pm.
-Toby Knapp is on from 3-7pm and Joey Brooks hosts a show from 7pm-12am.
-On Sunday's, Kevin Rush takes over the overnight 12-5am slot.
-Haze is still on from 5-10am.
-Jennie James is on from 10am-3pm.
-Chris Davis takes over the 3-7pm slot.
-Joey Brooks Is still on 7pm-12am.